 There are four elements to be completed in each reflective note for each CPD activity claimed

-- How am I going to apply this learning in my work?
+- So what am I going to do to apply this learning in my work?
+(Focuses on the significance of what happened and why this may influence future learning or practice)

-- What am I going to do in future to further develop this learning and/or meet any gaps in my knowledge, skills or understanding?
+- Now what am I going to do to further develop this learning and/or meet any gaps in my knowledge, skills or understanding?
+(Focuses on future actions and plans for further development, if necessary)

-For further information on the link between PDPs and reflective notes please see Appendix 4 of the CPD policy and tips on writing effective reflective notes, please see the document: FPH Tips on Writing Effective Reflective Notes.
+For further information and tips on writing effective reflective notes, please see: Tips on Writing Effective Reflective Notes.